UofT-DSI/sampling/03_instructional_team/markdown_slides/00_introduction_slides.md

 - Ability to identify and understand sources of error or inaccuracies in data as a result of sampling strategies.
 - Development of intuition around survey quality.

-# Learning Outcomes

-- Ability to implement simple probability samples.
-- Ability to understand more complicated sampling procedures and the tradeoffs involved.
-- Ability to identify and understand sources of error or inaccuracies in data as a result of sampling strategies.
-- Development of intuition around survey quality.

-**Be able to choose and justify a sampling approach based on your data science objectives **
+**Be able to choose and justify a sampling approach based on your data science objectives**